arturmatlega/instalguru-blog-en/_drafts/how-to-remove-silicone-3-effective-methods-for-silicone-removal.md

 ---
 ## Choosing a silicone remover: the most important issues

-The method of silicone removal **depends on the type of the surface covered by the sealant.** How to remove silicone from tiles or from wood?
+The method of silicone removal **depends on the type of the surface covered by the sealant.** How to remove silicone from tiles or wood?
 Choosing the best way to remove silicone is an important issue - you don't want to accidentally destroy the surface.

 You need to make sure that the surface is clean, especially if you're removing silicone sealant in a tiled bathroom.
 Take all the objects standing on the tub or the shower base and wash the **tiles and sealings carefully.** Use either a special cream cleaner or an ordinary detergent such as dish soap.
 Make sure to remove soap stains - this way removing silicone sealant will be easier and more effective.